Economic Growth in the Northern Triangle and Southern Mexico is the Goal of a Comprehensive Regional Development Plan

 The Integral Development Plan (IPD) points to the structural causes of regional outmigration.
 Among these are:

 - Insufficient and exclusionary economic growth in the Northern Triangle and Southern Mexico;

 - Low levels of per capita spending for social protection programs;

-- Demographic characteristics that are characterized by the massive incorporation of young people into the regional labor market;
+- Demographic trends that are characterized by the massive incorporation of young people into the regional labor market;

 - Explosive urbanization and rural backwardness;